google/gnxi/gnoi_os/README.md

 ## gNOI OS Client Operations

-* `-op install` installs the provided OS image onto the target when it doesn't already have that OS version installed
+* `-op install` installs the provided OS image onto the target.

-* `-op activate` tells the target to boot into the specified OS version on next reboot if it's installed.
+* `-op activate` tells the target to boot into the specified OS version on next reboot.

-* `-op verify` verifies the version of the OS currenly running on the target
+* `-op verify` verifies the version of the OS currenly running on the target.

 ## Install